 MailChimp Pricing: Overview

 If you’ve been anywhere remotely near the email marketing horizon in your life, you must’ve heard about Mailchimp.
-Once, it was a no-brainer solution for anyone who wanted to start with email marketing.
+Once, it was a default email marketing service provider for people who wanted to start email marketing.

 However, with the entry of better marketing automation platforms and constantly increasing prices, consumers expect more from a platform like Mailchimp.

-• Mailchimp Essentials plan.
-Starting at $13/month, this plan steps up the game with up to 5,000 monthly sends and 24/7 support.
+- Mailchimp Essentials plan.
+Starting at $15/month for 500 subscribers, this plan steps up the game with up to 5,000 monthly sends and 24/7 support.
 Ideal for small businesses;

 Though the free plan seems generous, users and independent reviewers confirm there’s more to its pricing than what’s visible.
 Recent changes like the increase in pricing and how they count contacts make it a less viable option for small business owners.